These buttery crackers are the perfect vessel for pairing with dips and cheese. Or they are delicious as a snack on their own!

 Why Add Sugar?

-I know that adding sugar into a savory snack seems a little odd so why do it?
+I know that adding sugar to a savory snack seems a little odd so why do it?
 Since this is a quick dough, the sugar caramelizes when exposed to that much heat which will cause the browning in the oven.
 This will also help crisp up the crackers!

 - 1 ¼ Cups All-Purpose Flour